bevyengine/bevy-website/content/learn/book/control-flow/systems.md

 ```

 The requested data is automatically fetched from the `World` when the system is run, locking out access to the underlying data to avoid violating the rules of the borrow checker.
-When working within a system, or when running multiple systems at once, the prime directive of Rust applies: access can be mutable or multiple, but never both at once.
+When working within a system, or when running multiple systems at once, the prime directive of Rust applies: access can be mutable *or* shared, but never both at once.

 ```rust
 // This system would not compile because it accesses the same Transform data